Down Syndrome: Information and Birth Likelihood

 - Most people associate having a child with Down syndrome with older women.
 While it is true that women over 35 do have an increased risk of having a child with Down syndrome, 80% of these children are born to those women under age thirty-five.

-- A woman's chance of having another baby with Down syndrome is approximately 1 in 100.
+- A woman's chance of having a second baby with Down syndrome is approximately 1 in 100.

 Prenatal Screening for Down Syndrome